oss-bandb/GraphView/README.md

-**Note: This library is in an early stage of development.
-There will be breaking changes to the public API until the first stable version is released.**
+**Note: This project is currently experimental and the API subject to breaking changes without notice.**

 GraphView
 ===========